Featured

 In the meantime, something definite is happening.
 Another story?
 Yep, and it’s a retelling of Little Red Riding Hood!

-I’m going to be featured in an anthology from Beyond the Bookery called Of Dangers and Dreams, and my novella-sized story will be friendly for teens and tweens.
+I’m going to be featured in an anthology from Beyond the Bookery, and my novella-sized story will be friendly for teens and tweens.
 I think the following picture gives a cool ambience to my retelling, and I complement it with a list of things to expect.
 I’ll be adding more to the list as I edit and refine the story further.

 • Little Red Riding Hood Retelling